-Displaying Standard QoS Information
+Displaying QoS Information

-To display standard QoS information, use one or more of the privileged EXEC commands in Table 30-9:
+To display the current QoS information, use one or more of the privileged EXEC commands in Table 24-5:

-Table 30-9 Commands for Displaying QoS Information
+Table 24-5 Commands for Displaying QoS Information

 Command Purpose show class-map [class-map-name] 1 Display QoS class maps, which define the match criteria to classify traffic. show policy-map [policy-map-name [class class-name]] 1 Display QoS policy maps, which define classification criteria for incoming traffic. show mls qos maps [cos-dscp dscp-cos] 1 Display QoS mapping information.
-Maps are used to generate an internal DSCP value, which represents the priority of the traffic. show mls qos interface [interface-id] [policers] 1 Display QoS information at the interface level, including the configuration of the egress queues and the CoS-to-egress-queue map, which interfaces have configured policers, and ingress statistics. show mls masks [qos security] 1 Display details regarding the masks 2 used for QoS and security ACLs. show wrr-queue cos-map Display the mapping of the CoS priority queues. show wrr-queue bandwidth Display the WRR bandwidth allocation for the CoS priority queues.
+Maps are used to generate an internal DSCP value, which represents the priority of the traffic. show mls qos interface [interface-id] [policers] 1 Display QoS information at the interface level, including the configuration of the egress queues and the CoS-to-egress-queue map, which interfaces have configured policers, and ingress and egress statistics (including the number of bytes dropped).
+2 show mls masks [qos security] 1 Display details regarding the masks 3 used for QoS and security ACLs. show wrr-queue cos-map Display the mapping of the CoS priority queues. show wrr-queue bandwidth Display the WRR bandwidth allocation for the CoS priority queues.

-1. Available only on a switch running the EI.
+1. Available only on a switch running the enhanced software image.